JORDANROBERTO74/color-palette-generator/README.md

 - **Minimalist Interface**: Clean and modern design with smooth animations
 - **Smart Generation**: Creates palettes based on color theory (complementary, analogous, triadic)
 - **Interactive**: Click on any color to copy it to clipboard
+- **Export Functionality**: Export your color palette as Tailwind CSS, CSS variables, or JSON
 - **Responsive**: Works perfectly on mobile and desktop devices
 - **Dark Mode**: Full dark mode support
 - **Animations**: Fluid transitions with Framer Motion